pitonneux/website/README.md

 ```bash
 brew info postgres
 ```
-for the isntructions on how to start postgresql.
+for the instructions on how to start postgresql.

 ## Testing